1994 Tyson Holly Farms 400

 The 1994 Tyson Holly Farms 400 was the 27th stock car race of the 1994 NASCAR Winston Cup Series season and the 45th iteration of the event.
 The race was held on Sunday, October 2, 1994, in North Wilkesboro, North Carolina at the North Wilkesboro Speedway, a 0.625 mi oval short track.
 The race took the scheduled 400 laps to complete.
-In a dominant performance, owner-driver Geoff Bodine would manage to lap the entire field at race's end to take his 18th career NASCAR Winston Cup Series victory and his third and final victory of the season.
+In a dominant performance, owner-driver Geoff Bodine would manage to lap the entire field at race's end to take his 17th career NASCAR Winston Cup Series victory and his third and final victory of the season.
 To fill out the top three, Hendrick Motorsports driver Terry Labonte and Precision Products Racing driver Rick Mast would finish second and third, respectively.

 Bodine's performance remains the last time a driver has managed to lap the field in a race.

 Background

 North Wilkesboro Speedway is a short oval racetrack located on U.S. Route 421, about five miles east of the town of North Wilkesboro, North Carolina, or 80 miles north of Charlotte.
 It measures 0.625 mi and features a unique uphill backstretch and downhill frontstretch.
 It has previously held races in NASCAR's top three series, including 93 Winston Cup Series races.
 The track, a NASCAR original, operated from 1949, NASCAR's inception, until the track's original closure in 1996.
 The speedway briefly reopened in 2010 and hosted several stock car series races before closing again in the spring of 2011.
 It was re-opened in August 2022 for grassroots racing.
+The track returned to hosting the NASCAR Cup series for the 2023 All Star Race.
+The track would host it again in 2024 and 2025.
+A few months after the 2025 All Star race NASCAR announced that the All Star race would move to Dover while North Wilkesboro would return to hosting a points paying race in 2026.